 + PRO: Annual leave

 By law, all those who work full-time in Ireland are entitled to 20 days of annual leave.
-It's not usually possible to get away with not taking leave and most employers will also award extra vacation days to long-term employees.
+It’s not usually possible to avoid taking leave, and most employers will also award extra holiday days to long-term employees.

 Cost of living in Ireland